Real World Retirement Software

 Assuming you know the basics of Excel, all it takes is reading the user's manual and collecting data from clients, and you can run the most robust multiple scenarios (Current vs. Proposed versions) quicker and easier than any other retirement savings calculator.

-There's custom Word document fact finders you just print, send, or e-mail to clients.
+There are custom Word document fact finders you'd just print, send, or e-mail to clients.
 Then they fill it out and send or e-mail it back.
-Then you'll input their data into the retirement software.
-You can easily customize everything to fit your practice, then print out as many as you want for free.
+Then you'll input their financial data into the retirement software.
+You can easily customize everything to fit your practice, and then print out as many versions as you want.

-This is also one of the programs that has the automatic updater spreadsheet, so it's only a few clicks to update from the old to new version (so there's no manual copying and pasting of inputs required, it's all automatic).
+It also has the automatic updaters and data deleters, so it's only a few clicks to update from the old to new version.

-There are five demos for Dual RWR to show the "Bucket Approach," normal "Gap Funding," and disability insurance and long-term care insurance needs.
+There are seven more free demos for Dual RWR to show the "Bucket Approach," normal "Gap Funding," and disability insurance, life insurance, long-term care insurance needs, and Roth conversion.

 To download a demo, right click on a link below, and then choose "Save (Target) As..." to save to your hard drive.
 Then find it and open with Excel

 Download the single RWR Current Retirement Plan demo